-Requirements for Denison's products and services may be affected by technological changes in nuclear reactors, enrichment and used uranium fuel reprocessing.
-These technological changes could reduce the demand for uranium or reduce the value of Denison's environmental services to potential customers.
+Requirements for Denison's products may be affected by technological changes in nuclear reactors, enrichment and used uranium fuel reprocessing.
+These technological changes could reduce the demand for uranium.
 In addition, Denison's competitors may adopt technological advancements that give them an advantage over Denison.